#[repr(transparent)]pub struct RCHandle<Native: NativeRefCounted>(_);Expand description

 pub fn new_with_filter( &self, context: Option<&mut RecordingContext>, filter: &ImageFilter, clip_bounds: impl Into<IRect>, subset: impl Into<IRect> ) -> Option<(Image, IRect, IPoint)>

-• subset bounds of Image processed by filter
+color, position, and size. subset is the bounds of original Image processed

-• clip_bounds expected bounds of filtered Image
+by filter. clip_bounds is the expected bounds of the filtered Image. out_subset

 pub fn is_lazy_generated(&self) -> bool

-Returns true if Image is backed by an image-generator or other service that creates and caches its pixels or texture on-demand.
+Returns true if Image is backed by an image-generator or other service that creates

 Returns: true if Image is created as needed